Table of Contents

 One of those trails leads to the small village of Wolowiro.
 This hike takes you directly into local culture because you walk through rice fields and interact with friendly locals along the trek.
 Because the trail is not generally used, it is pretty quiet and brings a sense of more connection with nature.

-Another great day out is the hike to the hot springs that are close by-an excellent way to just relax after a hard day of hiking.
-The mineral water is supposed to have some therapeutic qualities so it’s a good spot to just hang loose and get back in there.
+Another great day out is the hike to the hot springs that are close, an excellent way to just relax after a hard day of hiking.
+The mineral water is supposed to have some therapeutic qualities, so it’s a good spot to just hang loose and get back in there.

 What to Pack for Your Mount Kelimutu Adventure